 Art Therapy is generally described as a unique, enjoyable, and highly illuminating experience.
 It is particularly useful in instances where talk therapy is either ineffective or insufficient.
 Art therapy helps people with mental, emotional, or behavioural problems (such as depression or anorexia), learning or physical disabilities, life-limiting conditions, physical illness, brain injury, or neurological disorders (such as autism).
 It has also proven to be therapeutic for individuals of all ages who have trouble verbally articulating or expressing emotions and thoughts.

 Art therapy is a psychotherapeutic treatment that uses art media as its primary form of communication.
 It employs visual art equipment such as clay, paper, paints, and other artistic materials to create visual forms of personal expression.
-Due to the uniqueness of each person’s creative experience and output, it is difficult to quantify the experience and standardize assessment.
+Due to the uniqueness of each person’s creative experience and output, it is difficult to quantify the experience and standardise assessment.
 The therapeutic effects become apparent in the treatment of certain weaknesses and cultivation of strengths that talk therapy alone does not fully address.
 These are:

 Imagination/abstract thinking skills are developed through a concrete, visual format that allows both creativity and flexibility.